Shadow-Admins/Cyber_Club/Starting_Point/VulnHub/MrRobot/README.md

 <p></p>
 Manual enumeration of the user name using the login page took a fair bit of work, however it taught us the basics of hydra and burp.
 We will use hydra again to brute force the password but for now we will go through user enumeration using that blog page we found at /0/.
 <p></p>
 To do the alternate method of user enumeration we are going to use wpscan.
-The wpscan help pageg looks like this:
+The wpscan help page looks like this:
 <p></p>

 ```